1996 NBA Finals: Game 4

 Seattle did not want to suffer the ignominy of a sweep.
 In an attempt to spark his team, Coach George Karl gave Jordan's defensive assignment to Gary Payton, a move which showed immediate results.
 Seattle succeeded with a 107–86 win over the Bulls, and Sonics fans taunted the Bulls players with homemade signs reading "Sweepless in Seattle".
 The Sonics were helped by the return of team captain Nate McMillan whose presence entering the game brought the KeyArena crowd to its feet.

-Seattle's victory prevented the NBA Finals from being swept in two consecutive years (something which, as of 2025, has never occurred).
+Seattle's victory prevented the NBA Finals from being swept in two consecutive years (something which, as of 2026, has never occurred).

 Game 5

 Seattle would once again deny the Bulls the championship, stretching the series to six games.
 Payton had this to say: "We feel great.
 We knew we could play with this team.
 It just took too long.
 We should have come with this a little earlier."
 Shawn Kemp's performance in this game was considered by many to be his best in a Seattle uniform.

-This game marks the last NBA Finals game played in Seattle.
+This game marked the last NBA Finals game played in Seattle.

 Game 6

 Chicago won the series four games to two on Father's Day, in what would be the last time the Sonics played a Finals game before relocating to Oklahoma City and being renamed the Thunder.
 The Bulls' victory was partly due to the stellar performance of power forward Dennis Rodman, who delivered a repeat of his Game 2 performance with 19 rebounds, tying his own NBA Finals record.
 Bulls star Michael Jordan finished the game with 22 points and collected his fourth Finals MVP.
+An emotional Jordan clutched the game ball and broke down sobbing on the locker room floor, dedicating the win to his father, who was murdered in 1993.
+It was Jordan's first title without his father present.

-As of 2025, no NBA team has ever overcome a 3-0 playoff series deficit, and only four teams have forced a Game 7 after dropping the first three contests: the New York Knicks (1951), Denver Nuggets (1994), Portland Trail Blazers (2003), and Boston Celtics (2023).
+As of the conclusion of the 2026 playoffs, no NBA team has ever overcome a 3-0 playoff series deficit, and only four teams have forced a Game 7 after losing the first three contests: the New York Knicks (1951), Denver Nuggets (1994), Portland Trail Blazers (2003), and Boston Celtics (2023).
+Sixteen teams, including the Sonics, have managed to extend a 3-0 series to a Game 6.